bcgov/platform-developer-docs/src/docs/platform-architecture-reference/openshift-network-policies.md

 By using network policies declarative YAML this code becomes part of your application, ensuring the consistency of “single source of truth” from your codebase.

 **Note:**
-The primary BC Gov OpenShift clusters are configured with OpenShift SDN networking which does not support Egress Network Policies.
-This applies to the following OpenShift Clusters: CLAB, KLAB, SILVER, GOLD, GOLD-DR.
+~~The primary BC Gov OpenShift clusters are configured with OpenShift SDN networking which does not support Egress Network Policies.
+This applies to the following OpenShift Clusters: CLAB, KLAB, SILVER, GOLD, GOLD-DR.~~
+From OpenShift version 4.10, CLAB, KLAB, SILVER, GOLD, GOLD-DR clusters are now supporting Egress network policies.
-KLAB2 and Emerald clusters use a different SDN technology (VMWare NSX-T) which DOES support (and requires) Egress Network Policies.
-Details on NSX Networking can be found in the [IDIR protected content area of the Private Cloud website](https://cloud.gov.bc.ca/private-cloud/idir-protected-content/).
+KLAB2 and Emerald clusters use a different SDN technology (VMWare NSX-T) which also DOES support (and requires) Egress Network Policies.
+Details on NSX Networking can be found in the [IDIR protected content area of the Private Cloud website - Guide for Emerald teams](https://cloud.gov.bc.ca/private-cloud/guide-for-emerald-teams/#netpol-differences).

 ## NetworkPolicy structure

 ```yaml
 apiVersion: networking.k8s.io/v1